roozbehdavari/Reproducible-Research/PA1_template.md

 We find that the total number of missing values is equal to 2304 This is about 13.1% of the total number of observations.

-In order to study the impact of imputing missing data on the estimates of the total daily,  number of steps, I devise a strategy for filling in all of the missing values in the dataset.
-The strategy is influence by "Data Analysis Using Regression and Multilevel/Hierarchical Models" by Andrew Gelman and Jennifer Hill.
+In order to study the impact of imputing missing data on the estimates of the total daily number of steps, I use a strategy for filling in all of the missing values in the dataset.
+This strategy is adapted from "Data Analysis Using Regression and Multilevel/Hierarchical Models" by Andrew Gelman and Jennifer Hill.

 ```r